 As a Chartered Professional in Human Resources (CPHR), you know the human resources profession is constantly evolving to protect and support Canadian businesses, employees and the general public.
 In order to be most effective in our profession, it is important we keep abreast of these changes and the needs of our stakeholders.
 The Continuing professional development process ensures CPHRs continue to master the CPHRs Competency Framework, and its Functional Knowledge Areas and Required Professional Capabilities.

 To maintain one’s CPHR, Chartered Professionals in Human Resources Newfoundland and Labrador (CPHR NL) holders must be in good standing with their membership dues, abide by the Code of Ethics and Rules of Professional Engagement, and annually report Continuing Professional Development (CPD) hours.
-CPHR NL notifies the Chartered Professionals in Human Resources Canada (CPHR Canada) that your CPHR is in good standing according to this criteria so that your name can be maintained on the National CPHR Registry and you can continue to use the initials CPHR.
+CPHR NL will hold your CPHR in good standing according to these criteria so that your name can be maintained on the National CPHR Registry and you can continue to use the initials CPHR.

 This process is designed to: